Bottom Line Up Front

 What’s a Diversified Portfolio?

 Suppose, for example, you want to include some stocks in your portfolio.
-If most of your investments are concentrated in just one or two sectors (e.g., energy or real estate) and those sectors perform poorly, you have a higher risk for financial loss.
+If most of your investments are concentrated in just 1 or 2 sectors (e.g., energy or real estate) and those sectors perform poorly, you have a higher risk for financial loss.
 But, suppose you owned stocks in multiple sectors across a number of industries (e.g., pharmaceuticals, automobiles, oil and gas).
 Then, if any one of those performs poorly, it'll have less of an impact on you.

 What Is Asset Allocation, and Why Should I Care?